 Cardiac catheterization measures your blood pressure, blood flow to the heart, and the level of oxygen in your blood.
-Your physician may take blood samples and a biopsy of your heart muscle during the procedure.
+Your doctor may take blood samples and a biopsy of your heart muscle during the procedure.

 - low blood pressure readings

-- allergic reaction to the contrast dye
+- an allergic reaction to the contrast dye

-- blood clots or excessive bleeding
+- blood clots

-- heart attack or stroke
+- a heart attack

-- irregular heartbeat
+- an irregular heartbeat

 The recovery time after a cardiac catheterization is brief.
 You may need to lie flat on your back for a few hours after the procedure.
 This is a precautionary measure against bleeding.
 Residual soreness in the insertion area is possible.